 There were two main entrances – one from Richmond St W and the other from Bay St. These arched doorways featured elaborately carved stonework.
 Inside were impressive entrance halls adorned with marble and iridescent ceramic.
 They led visitors to a central staircase winding to the two elevators.
 The first of their kind in Canada, the elevators were powered by electricity with doors that opened and closed automatically.
 Passengers also knew if the elevator was going up or down and what floor they were on.

-Even though the steel frame could hold the weight of the building, at the time, it was relatively new and not fully trusted.
+Even though the steel frame could hold the weight of the building, it was relatively new and not fully trusted at the time.
 As reinforcement and contemplating adding up to another six stories to the building, the architect made the foundation 4′ 3″ thick and the main floor walls 3′ 6″ thick.

-When the Temple Building was completed in 1898, it was not only the tallest building in Canada at 50 m or 165 ft, but it was also the largest and best equipped.
+When the Temple Building was completed in 1898, it was the tallest building in Canada at 50 m or 165 ft and the largest and best equipped.

 Who and what was in the Temple Building?